Xavier0301/db-54/part2/queries.md

 	f.case_id = p.case_id
 	AND
 		(f.road_condition_1 IN
-			(SELECT id FROM RoadCondition WHERE description='B')
+			(SELECT id FROM RoadCondition WHERE description='loose material') OR
-		OR
 		f.road_condition_2 IN
-			(SELECT id FROM RoadCondition WHERE description='B')
+			(SELECT id FROM RoadCondition WHERE description='loose material') )
-		)
 ```